As most of us know by now, the condition of a collectible card has a big impact on its value.

 When doing a box break or pack opening, most collectors will place a card into a sleeve straight away to preserve its mint condition

-It’ll stop any direct handling of the card which could cause scratches or scuffs… it basically gives a first layer of surface protection for your card.
+Sleeves help stop any direct handling of the card which could cause scratches or scuffs; They basically give a first layer of surface protection for your card.

-This makes it super easy to slide the card sleeve containing your sports card out of its toploader (which will be the next step).
+Not every collector likes doing this, but apply a sticky index tab to the outside of the card sleeve, makes it super easy to slide the card sleeve, and card, out of its top loader (which will be the next step).

 Not having a sticky tab means trying to open the toploader and pull the card sleeve out directly, which can bend or cause damage to the card if not done right.

-Now that you have your card protected by the card sleeve, and the index tab stuck on for easy access, it’s time to give the card an extra layer of protection.
+Now that you have your card protected by the card sleeve, and the index tab stuck on for easy access, it’s time to give the card an extra layer of protection, against bending and surface damage.

 Toploader Or Semi-Rigid Cardholder For Shipping Cards?

-To be honest, there isn’t a huge difference between toploaders and semi-rigid card holders.
+To be honest, there isn’t a huge difference between top loaders and semi-rigid card holders; They’ll both give a good extra layer of protection to the card.

 Step 4 - Poly Bag